mkellerman/minimal-mistakes/_posts/2019/2019-01-25-Introducing_PSTwitterAPI.md

 ## Open Source: Come and help!
 I've built the foundation, but there are many things left to do:
 - Test each helper function (Manual/Pester).
-- If you see a missing API Helper, create an Issue.
+- If you see a missing API endpoint, create an Issue.
 - Any improvements you can suggest/make **please** make a PR!

 You are using Twitter via Powershell?